In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: EXPERIMENTAL EVALUATION

 \section{EXPERIMENTAL EVALUATION}

-To experimentally test our method, we present quantitative evaluation of its effectiveness in simulation, and qualitative demonstration of its ability to reconstruct unknown object shape on the Roller Grasper hardware.
+To demonstrate the effectiveness of our method, we present a quantitative evaluation in simulation.
+Additionally, we perform a noise analysis to guide future work in developing the next generation of Tactile-Enabled Roller Grasper.